brimdata/zed/docs/language/overview.md

 ### 6.5 Field Dereference

-Records fields are dereferenced with the dot operator `.` as is customary in other languages and have the form
+Record fields are dereferenced with the dot operator `.` as is customary in other languages and have the form
 ```
 <value> . <id>